robertorcosta/azure-docs.pt-br/articles/cost-management-billing/manage/mca-setup-account.md

 ### <a name="user-access-to-azure-resources"></a>Acesso do usuário aos recursos do Azure

-O acesso aos recursos do Azure que foi definido usando o Azure RBAC (controle de acesso baseado em função) não é afetado durante a transição.
+O acesso aos recursos do Azure que foi definido usando o Azure RBAC (controle de acesso baseado em função do Azure) não é afetado durante a transição.

 ### <a name="azure-reservations"></a>Reservas do Azure